MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-panels.md

 - Resource account provisioning
 - Device deployment
-- Collaboration bars for Microsoft Teams application and peripheral device configuration
 - Testing
 - Asset management

 #### Resource account provisioning

-Every Teams panels device requires its unique resource account.
-This is the account that signs in to Teams panels.
-Depending on your organization's environment, this account can be an Active Directory or Azure Active Direcory account.
-It is recommended to create the account well in advance of the actual Teams panels installation.
+Every Teams panels device requires its unique Microsoft 365 resource account.
+This is the account that signs in to Teams app on the Teams panels device.
 You can create resource accounts and assign them to the Teams panels devices using the Microsoft 365 admin center.
-[See Create a resource account using the Microsoft 365 admin center](resource-account-ui.md) for more information.

-To set up a Microsoft 365 resource account, you'll need to purchase a Meeting Room license for it.
+To set up a Microsoft 365 resource account, you'll need to purchase a Microsoft Teams Rooms Standard License for it.
 The Meeting Room license includes a resource mailbox that enables people in your organization to book the meeting room via Outlook or Teams.

 When you create a resource account, you can choose whether to let the account automatically accept or decline meeting requests, allow recurring meetings, specify how far in advance people can book the resource, and so on.

+[See Create a resource account using the Microsoft 365 admin center](resource-account-ui.md) for information on how to create a resource account and assign license to it.

+> [!NOTE]
+>- If the meeting space, where the device is being deployed, already has a resource account set up, then the panels device would use the same resource account as that of the meeting space.
+However, if not already done, you still need to purchase a Microsoft Teams Rooms Standard license and assign it to the resource account.
+>
+>- If a meeting space is already deployed with Microsoft Teams Rooms devices, then you don't need to purchase a separate Microsoft Teams Rooms license for Teams panels.

 > [!TIP]
+> It is recommended to create the account well in advance of the actual Teams panels installation.
 > Consider using naming conventions for the Teams panels resource account.
 Make the display names for your Microsoft 365 resource accounts descriptive and easy to understand.
-These are the names that users will see when searching for and adding Microsoft Teams panels to meetings.
+These are the names that users will see when searching for and adding meeting spaces while scheduling the meetings.

 ## Manage Teams panels in your organization

 To manage your Teams panels devices, in the left navigation of the Microsoft Teams admin center, go to **Teams panels**.
 From here, you can change the device configuration profile, manage updates, restart devices, add and remove device tags, and more.
 For more information, see [Manage your devices in Teams](device-management.md).

-## Get started with Teams panels
+## Teams panels end-user experience
-The following section is indented for Teams panels end users and describes how to use it.
-The Personalize your Teams panels Home screen is intended for admins only.
+The following section is indented for Teams panels end users and describes the Teams panels features that they can use.

 ### Teams panel Home screen
 The Teams panels Home screen is the visual interface that is displayed on your Teams panels.
 It displays details about the meeting space, such location and room availability status, and details about the scheduled meeting.